The Warehouse Group: History

-In 2013 TW Group holds Click Madness, a one-day online only sale across all brands in the group.
-Also in 2013, TW Group Purchases Torpedo7, No. 1 Fitness, Shotgun Supplements, Shop HQ (pet.co.nz & baby.co.nz), and Insight Traders.
-In 2014, TW Group Buys R&R Sport and SchoolTex.
-That same year, the TW Group launches The Warehouse Group Financial Services after the takeover of Diners Club NZ.
-In 2014, the group purchased the New Zealand-based branches of Australian retail chain The Good Guys, turning their five NZ based stores into their various retail brands.
-In July 2017, TW Group announced that it intended to sell the Financial Services division, acquired in 2014, to SBS Bank for a reported $18 million by September.
-In 2018, TWG purchased the Appliance Shed brand to create the Noel Leeming Clearance Centre brand.
-In 2019, TWG launched TheMarket, a new online marketplace selling local and international brands.
+In 2013, The Warehouse Group held a one-day online-only sale across all brands in the group called Click Madness.
+During that same year, the company purchased Torpedo7, No. 1 Fitness, Shotgun Supplements, Insight Traders, and Shop HQ, the latter of which included the online pet retailer, pet.co.nz, and the online baby product company, baby.co.nz.

+In 2014, The Warehouse Group bought R&R Sport and SchoolTex.
+That same year, the company launched The Warehouse Group Financial Services after the takeover of Diners Club NZ.
+In 2014, the group purchased the New Zealand-based branches of Australian retail chain The Good Guys, turning their five New Zealand-based stores into their various retail brands.
+In July 2017, The Warehouse Group announced that it intended to sell the Financial Services division that it had acquired in 2014 to SBS Bank for a reported $18 million by September.
+In 2018, the group purchased the Appliance Shed brand to create the Noel Leeming Clearance Centre brand.
+In 2019, the company launched TheMarket, a new online marketplace selling local and international brands.

-In June 2020 the Warehouse Group announced that it would be laying off 1,080 jobs as a result of the economic effects of the COVID-19 pandemic in New Zealand.
+In June 2020, The Warehouse Group announced that 1,080 jobs would be lost as a result of the economic effects of the COVID-19 pandemic in New Zealand.
 The company also announced that it would be closing down six stores including The Warehouse stores in Whangaparaoa, Johnsonville, Dunedin, the Warehouse Stationery in Te Awamutu, and the Noel Leeming stores in Henderson and Tokoroa.

-On 20 July 2020 the Warehouse COO Pejman Okhovat announced that it could cut between 500 to 750 jobs as part of a proposed restructuring of the company.
-First Union general secretary Dennis Maga has criticised the company for using COVID-19 as an excuse to lay off hundreds of workers and to reduce the incomes of thousands of employees.
+On 20 July 2020, the company's COO Pejman Okhovat announced that between 500 and 750 jobs may be lost due to a proposed restructuring of the company.
+First Union general secretary Dennis Maga criticised the company for using COVID-19 as an excuse to lay off hundreds of workers and to reduce the incomes of thousands of employees.